As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 So, why should you consider giving your dog bone broth?
 What’s special about it?

-Below are the benefits of bone broth for dogs.
+Below are more benefits of bone broth for dogs.

 - It detoxifies your dog’s liver

-- Have amino acids such as proline, glycerine, and arginine all of which have potent anti-inflammatory effects.
+- It contains amino acids such as proline, glycerine, and arginine all of which have potent anti-inflammatory effects.

 - It is free of common allergens hence unlikely to trigger allergies.